dikortis/LetsTalkETC/Episodes/Episode_9.md

-why don't you tell them a little bit about what you guys are building and what you're currently working on for three TC
+why don't you tell them a little bit about what you guys are building and what you're currently working on for three ETC

 **Alan McSherry:**
-sure um so II TC is an etherion classic clients and it's built entirely in Scala and where we're at at the moment we have we have a team that's
+sure um so ETC is an ethereum
+classic clients and it's built entirely in Scala and where we're at at the moment we have we have a team that's